Vaiofficial/News-App-JS/README.md

 ---

 Feel free to customize this README to include any additional information or specific details about your project.
-Make sure to replace placeholders like `your-username`, `YOUR_API_KEY_HERE`, and add any additional sections or acknowledgments as needed.
+Make sure to replace placeholders like `your-username`, `f17dda9260a843d7887ea8af2260d5a2`, and add any additional sections or acknowledgements as needed.